openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

    namespace.
    - There is an additional option `--global-namespaces` where we can define a namespace so that NAD residing in the namespace can be referenced in Pod from any other namespace.
+1. Should we enable logging to file on the host using `--multus-log-file`?

 ### Test Plan